silas-wr/crate/README.md

 ## Example in crate

-The example below is held as `samples/com/myproject/authentication.crate` to demonstrate a package in crate.
+The example below can be found at `samples/com/myproject/authentication.crate` to demonstrate a package in crate.

 ```
 $ Sample program in crate